-Training and Equipping Kingdom-Minded Women to Unlock Financial Increase in their Home and Church!
+Training and Equipping Kingdom-Minded Followers of Jesus to Unlock Financial Increase in their Home and Church!

 House Rich, but Savings Poor – A Great Example of a Financial 1/2 Truth

 The following short summary for financial advisors of a recent study on savings and debt levels in Canada got my attention, and not for the stats it revealed, rather for what it isn’t say – as always…

 My comments are written in italics for you to see why our current world view of finance is NOT God’s plan – no matter how much we try to add scripture to support a debt free lifestyle.
 God’s plan is for increase and sustainable income that benefits everyone.
 A financial model that focuses on saving for retirement for self isn’t sustainable, and in fact feeds the self-focus that leads to a life of debt.
 This doesn’t mean ‘don’t save’ it means that saving is only 1/2 the truth.
 God’s plans are about Him, community, and increase – not about lack, uncertainty, or financial slavery.

 Only 4 in 10 are very confident they’ll save enough for retirement

 We don’t actually need savings in order to leave work.
 We need income to support the plans and purposes God has placed in each of our hearts to fulfill.
 The concept of saving for retirement assumes that you will then use or draw down those savings (or hope to accumulate enough savings to live on the interest generated from them.
 The common teaching is to grow the savings, then live off your savings and hope you have enough after you ‘retire’.
 Mathematically this requires approximately 1/3 of your after-tax income in order to maintain a similar lifestyle after leaving work and invokes fear and insecurity over ‘not having enough’.

 1 in 4 expect home equity to make up more than 80% of their wealth at retirement